itlackey/articles/posts/automate-your-change-log-with-changeish.md

 1. Navigate to Your Repo: Open a terminal in the directory of the Git repository you want to generate a changelog for.

-2. Run the Script: Execute `./changes.sh`.
+2. Run the Script: Execute `changeish`.
 The script will run Git to gather commit info and then attempt to invoke Ollama to generate the changelog text.
 Depending on the size of your history and the model in use, this may take a few moments.

 3. Watch the Magic: If everything is set up, you'll see Ollama processing the prompt.
 The AI's output (a nicely formatted changelog section) will be printed and automatically added to your CHANGELOG.md file at the top.
 For example, it might insert something like: